Maltese Shih Tzu Breed Overview

 - Elbow Dysplasia is a disease within a dog’s elbow that is caused by an abnormal growth in the elbow joint.
 The condition may occur because of genetics, exercise, diet, trauma, or cartilage development.
 Sometimes a combination of these factors results in a mismatch of growth between the dog’s elbow and wrist.
 Although more common in large breeds, elbow dysplasia can occur in any dog, resulting in progressive arthritis and lameness.
 Surgery is often the best means by which to address this disease.

 - Hip Dysplasia is a deformity that occurs in the hip during a dog’s puppyhood.
 As a ball and socket joint, the hip must have equal growth in both locations.
 When that balanced growth doesn’t happen, the joint becomes lax, and osteoarthritis or degenerative joint disease may occur.
 Genetics and diet are responsible for the development of this disease.
-Typical symptoms of hip dysplasia are pain and weakness in the hind legs and lameness; often, dogs with this condition will limp or have difficulty walking up or downstairs.
-Hip dysplasia can be managed with diet, weight management, moderate exercise, anti-inflammatory medications, and dietary supplements.
+Typical symptoms are pain and weakness in the hind legs and lameness; often, dogs with this condition will limp or have difficulty walking up or downstairs.
+This condition can be managed with diet, weight management, moderate exercise, anti-inflammatory medications, and dietary supplements.

 - Brachycephalic Respiratory Syndrome or brachycephalic airway syndrome encompasses a specific set of upper airway abnormalities that may occur in Maltese Shih Tzus.
 This congenital obstructive disease can involve multiple conditions such as an elongated soft palate, hypoplastic trachea, or laryngeal collapse amongst others.